brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 16 bht.md

 # Ephesians 5:16 Commentary Help Text

 ## BHT:
-By diligently redeeming the time, we are called to purchase every possible moment out of the hands of sin, sloth, and worldly pursuits.
-This means using our time wisely for the best purposes, whether in gaining knowledge, doing good to others, earning a livelihood, seeking salvation, or obeying God's will.
-We must be especially diligent in our time management because the days in which we live are filled with ignorance, immorality, and profaneness.
-Therefore, we should make the most of every opportunity to fulfill our responsibilities to God and others, and to grow in our faith and righteousness.
+Redeeming the time emphasizes the need to carefully and diligently use our time, improving it to the best advantage.
+We must recognize the value of time, as it is precious and not to be squandered away.
+By redeeming the time, we seize every opportunity to fulfill our duties to God and others, to grow spiritually, and to do good.
+This is especially important in a world filled with evil and moral corruption, where we must diligently seek to make the most of every moment, separating ourselves from sinful influences and worldly distractions.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: